 - If breast lipofilling is not likely to lift the breast sufficiently, or your breast size is too small to consider an isolated facelift.

 What are the advantages of a breast lift with lipofilling?

 You will have a natural breast shape, better symmetry and a fuller neckline

 The disadvantages of breast lift with lipofilling

-How is a mastopexy with lipofilling performed?
+How is mastopexy performed with lipofilling?

 - If your areola was too large, it is possible to reduce its size

-- In some patients, it may be possible to avoid the horizontal incision under the breast, as well as the vertical incision that goes from the lower edge of the areola to the crease of the breast.
+- In some patients, it may be possible to avoid the horizontal incision under the breast, as well as the vertical incision that runs from the lower edge of the areola to the crease of the breast.

 - Normal symptoms